ChesPenn Health Services leaving Coatesville after 17 years serving vulnerable patients

 ChesPenn’s closure in Coatesville came down to grant funding, previously a pillar of the organization’s success.

 After opening in the city in 2005, ChesPenn moved to the Brandywine Center in 2008, according to its website.
-It entered a 15-year funding agreement with the Chester County-based philanthropic Alliance for Health Equity, which Harris-McGovern said afforded the organization time to develop and train its employees.
+Over 15 years, the organization signed multiple funding agreements with the Chester County-based philanthropic Alliance for Health Equity.

 But when negotiating a new deal, the Alliance offered ChesPenn shorter funding terms lasting either one or three years, according to Harris-McGovern — periods of time she believes would not have been conducive to managing a staff, and contributing to ChesPenn’s decision to close its center in Coatesville.
 The group also has locations in Chester and Upper Darby.